eduardtibet/foponts/README.md

 ```

 4. Git - to clone the repo.
-5. Any utility (or web browser) - to download files (`wget` is recommended).
+5. Any utility (or web browser) - to download a files (`wget` is recommended).
-6. Any utility that can extract bzipped tar (`.tar.bz2`) archives.
+6. Any utility that can extract a bzipped tar (`.tar.bz2`) archives.
 7. Any `.fo` file (document) you need to get a PDF file from.
 You have to have a `serif`, `sans-serif` and `monospace` font families within your `.fo` file.

 **NOTE 1**: To check how foponts works, a sample `.fo` file is provided within a `docbook-samples` directory (direct link to a sample [file](https://github.com/eduardtibet/docbook-samples/blob/67a87ce684ac4a6baacdb12a26528aeb585b5eeb/stdf/stdf_manual.fo)

-**NOTE 2** Due to samples, used in this project, are the core of another project [link](https://github.com/eduardtibet/docbook-samples/), `docbook-samples` folder is provided as a git submodule within foponts project.
+**NOTE 2**: Due to a samples, used in this project, are a core of an another [project](https://github.com/eduardtibet/docbook-samples/), `docbook-samples` folder is provided as a git submodule within foponts project.

 ### Installation modes and steps